Introduction to ControlUp Monitor Clusters in v8

 Introduction to ControlUp v8.1

 Beginning with ControlUp v8.1, large organizations with many thousands of data sources can be monitored effectively through ControlUp.
 Support for large organizations is implemented by means of the Monitor Cluster feature, which enables multiple ControlUp Monitors to work together in order to monitor a single organization.
-Whereas a single Monitor can typically handle about 2,500 data sources (e.g. 2500 VDIs with 160 processes per machine or up to 400K processes in total per monitor node), a cluster of Monitors can handle virtually more than 50,000 data sources and much more.
+Whereas a single Monitor can typically handle about 2,500 data sources (e.g. 2500 VMs with 160 processes per machine or up to 320k processes in total per monitor node) , a cluster of Monitors can handle virtually more than 50,000 data sources and much more.

-This article was written referencing the Controlup Hybrid Cloud solution.
-The aspects of the monitors are still valid for the On-Premise solution.
-In On-Premise, the Cloud is equivalent to the OnPrem/Application server.
+This article was written referencing the ControlUp hybrid cloud solution.
+The aspects of the monitors are still valid for the ControlUp On-premises (COP) solution, in which the COP server/application performs the functions which the Cloud performs in the Controlup Hybrid Cloud solution.

-A large organization with two sites employing multiple ControlUp Monitors to monitor the entire organization.
+The diagram below shows how a large organization having 32,000 data sources in two sites could use multiple ControlUp monitors to monitor the entire organization.

 What a ControlUp Monitor Does